 Some model codes may reference different support spacing intervals for plastic tubing.
-Always refer to local code for approved spacing requirements that exceed the ones referenced in this manual.
+Always refer to local code for approved

-In risers or vertical runs, ViegaPEX and FostaPEX tubing should be attached with suspension clips or an approved plastic insulator at each floor or ceiling penetration, and every four feet in between (see below).
+In risers or vertical runs, Viega PureFlow PEX and FostaPEX tubing should be attached with suspension clips or an approved plastic insulator at each floor or ceiling penetration, and every four feet in between (see below).